jriddy/zerial/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **zerial** feel free to email me at jriddy@gmail.com.

 If you encounter any errors or problems with **zerial**, please let me know!
 Open an Issue at the GitHub http://github.com/jriddy/zerial main repository.